What determines if your customers actively engage with your video… or shrug and move on to the next thing?

 Reason #3.
 You can change them without changing the video itself

-Let’s say you have a marketing funnel with an opt-in offer, and you’re using a whiteboard animation video to entice people to sign up.
+Let’s say you have a marketing funnel with an opt-in offer, and you’re using a whiteboard and cartoon animation video to entice people to sign up.
 If you make any changes at all to that opt-in offer, or change the steps in the funnel around, you will need to change the call to action.

 And that might mean anything from a quick video edit, to re-doing the whole thing (ouch!).
 But if your call to action is annotated, you can tweak it as many times as you want – the video itself will stay untouched!

 6 ways to use video annotations in your marketing